mgmarlow/mgmarlow.com/words/2023-04-04-note-taking-at-work.md

 Keeping a code journal has been a gratifying way to measure my professional growth and keep track of esoteric information.
 Over the years I've experimented with [tons of different methods](/words/2023-03-21-burn-after-writing), but code notes are trickier than word notes and are constrained to a digital environment.

 Daily entries are too sparse to be useful, spreading information in a way that is irrecoverable without a tagging nightmare.
 Zettelkasten-style is too nit-picky, exhausting too much of my time in organization and placement.
-I've settled on a nice middle ground: a weekly note coding scratchpad with backlinks to longer-form reference material.
+I've settled on a nice middle ground: a weekly coding scratchpad with backlinks to longer-form reference material.

 Emacs is a great tool for coding notes in particular, thanks to the [literate programming](https://en.wikipedia.org/wiki/Literate_programming) environment [org-mode babel](https://orgmode.org/worg/org-contrib/babel/intro.html).
 The same [org file](https://orgmode.org/) that contains my todos also serves as a dynamic code environment, turning code snippets into executable scripts.
 Linking between notes is also easily supported with a lightweight package like [denote](https://protesilaos.com/emacs/denote).